 - 4.1 This section sets out the planning policies, which together will support and deliver the Plan's Vision and Objectives.
-The policies are grouped under the topics that support the Objectives of the Plan, in addition, an overarching policy on the delivery of sustainable development is also included:
+The policies are grouped under the topics defined below that support the Objectives of the Plan, in addition to an overarching policy on the delivery of sustainable development:

 - Built and historic environment;

 - Natural environment;

 - Housing;

 - Local economy;

 - Transport;

 - Flooding;

 - Community Wellbeing.

-- 4.2 The Policies Map (Appendix 1) illustrates geographically the proposed policies in the Plan.
+- 4.2 The Policies Map illustrates geographically the policies in the Plan.